lilithaJVC/Music-app/README.md

 <ul><li><strong>Functional Requirements:</strong></li></ul>

+<ul>The registration and login functionality in QuizWiz is powered by the visual studio API.
+The API handles user authentication, which allows users to securely create accounts, log in, and access their personalized data.</ul>
-<ul>this application allow users to register by providing their name , email and password then clicking in the signup button
+<ul>when users register, they will be prompt to provide their name , email and password then clicking in the signup button
 <ul></ul>once the user is registered they can login to the application by providing their email and the registered password </ul>
 </ul>
 <ul>it allows users to select bewtween a single player and mutli-player mode
 </ul>